 9. Harvest nuts, apples, and pears

-If you’d like to get creative with your harvest, BBC Good Food has a delicious range of chestnut, hazelnut and walnut recipes, which are worth a try if you fancy a tasty treat.
+If you’d like to get creative with your harvest, BBC Good Food has a delicious range of chestnut, hazelnut, and walnut recipes which are worth a try if you fancy a tasty treat.

-Apples and pears that have fallen might still be edible if you get to them in time.
+October is the last month to harvest apples and pears before they start to rot, so it’s worth picking any remaining fruit while you can.
+Apples and pears that have fallen to the ground might still be edible.
 Even if they’re bruised or have slight defects, you can cut these bits off and use the rest in recipes like warming winter crumbles.

 10. Plant winter pansies